ucsffrancislab/ucsffrancislab.github.io/docs/AWS.md

 Description = General secure offsite storage and backup
 ```

-which should eventually result in the creation of a bucket named `backup-1-3-r-us-west-2.sec.ucsf.edu`.
+which should eventually result in the creation of a bucket named like `backup-1-3-r-us-west-2.sec.ucsf.edu`.

 I will update this with the actual name as part of it isn't clear.

 Our shiny new bucket is `francislab-backup-73-3-r-us-west-2.sec.ucsf.edu`.

 Apparently we are project 73, which we all know is the perfect number.